Alpha Wolf (band)

-Alpha Wolf is an Australian metalcore band originally from Burnie, Tasmania and currently located in Melbourne, Victoria.
-Bassist/founding vocalist John Arnold stated that "the name Alpha Wolf came from the movie The Grey".
+Alpha Wolf are an Australian metalcore band originally from Burnie, Tasmania and currently located in Melbourne, Victoria.
+Bassist and founding vocalist John Arnold stated that "the name Alpha Wolf came from the movie The Grey".
 Their debut album Mono was released in July 2017 and peaked at number 29 on the ARIA Albums Chart.

 Biography

-Formation and Origin (2013-2016)
+2013–2016: Formation and Origin

 The band formed in 2013 and released their debut EP Origin on 9 June 2014.

-The EP was preceded by three singles.
+The EP was preceded by three singles and nearly an entire album's worth of (currently lost) songs.

-Mono and line-up change (2017-2018)
+2017–2018: Mono and line-up change

 In July 2017, the band's 2017 released its debut studio album titled, Mono.
 This is short for monochromatic, which means, "involving or producing visual images in a single color or in varying tones of a single color".
 This title and its association tease the lyrical content which deals strongly in themes of trauma and depression.

-On 9 February 2018, lead vocalist Aidan Ellaz was ejected from the band due to allegations of sexual assault.
+On 9 February 2018, MusicFeeds reported lead vocalist Aidan Ellaz was ejected from the band due to allegations of sexual assault.

 In June 2018, Lochie Keogh and Mitch Fogarty were announced as new members.

-Fault and A Quiet Place to Die (2019-Present)
+2019–2023: Fault and A Quiet Place to Die

-In April 2019, the band released Fault EP, with guitarist Sabian Lynch saying "Fault is our way of opening up, and doing our best to show that it's okay to mess up, it's okay to fail, it's okay make mistakes, as long as we can find ways grow from it.
+In April 2019, the band released Fault EP, with guitarist Sabian Lynch saying "Fault is our way of opening up, and doing our best to show that it's okay to mess up, it's okay to fail, it's okay [to] make mistakes, as long as we can find ways grow from it.
 We always want to be honest with our song writing and these songs showcase a realisation within ourselves, thus creating the best music we've ever been a part of."

-The band's second studio album, A Quiet Place to Die was released on September 25, 2020.
+The band's second studio album, A Quiet Place to Die was released on 25 September 2020.